 Each year, 100 places are available under this scheme, allowing young citizens of Vietnam to stay in New Zealand for up to 12 months.

-The quota opened on 31 July 2013 at 10.00am New Zealand time.
-Places are currently available.
+The quota opened on 31 July 2013 and is now full.

 Applications for this scheme must be made online by following the link below.
 You will need a valid Visa or MasterCard credit card.
 This is the only way to pay for your online application.

 However, before you think about applying, please read the following important information.

 Note: An applicant’s proficiency in English is deemed to be at least functional if they produce evidence of an International English Language Testing System (IELTS) showing they achieved an average level of 4.5 over the four components of the test.
 The IELTS certificate must be no more than two years old at the time the application is lodged.